Uzaaft/Uzaaft/README.md

 - 🔭 I’m currently working on my startup Njord Technologies AS!
 - 🌱 I’m currently learning everything from backend, frontend, and everything that does not fall in those two categories.
 - 👯 I’m looking to collaborate with other and better coders to further myself!
+- 💻 Actively using Rust, Typescript, Python, and Julia in my day to day life.